binkley/homebrewery-files/witch.md

 | 14 | 2 |

 {{note
-**DM Guidance &mdash; Borrowing Targets.** Outside truly barren locales (airless void, deep astral, featureless demiplane), assume either no or one or more eligible Beasts or Plants nearby by narrative convenience.
+**DM Guidance&mdash;Borrowing Targets.** Outside truly barren locales (airless void, deep astral, featureless demiplane), assume either no or one or more eligible Beasts or Plants nearby by narrative convenience.
 Favor creatures that fit the situation and CR limits; the witch chooses among the options you present.
 }}

 _**Availability.**_ In all but the most barren environments, suitable Beast or Plant creatures are typically present for you to borrow (DM&rsquo;s discretion).
 When multiple options exist, you choose the creature.
 Such forms may be inconvenient or unsuitable to your plans; you can decline to borrow without expending a use of this feature.